tytydraco/yessleep/out/My_parents_told_me_not_to_look_back_I_didnt_listen.md

 I couldn’t breathe.
 Joel stepped forward.
 “He went down there.”

 “No,” Jane whispered.
 “No, we’re not following.
-We’re not that stupid.”But we were, because something in us knew, we had to go down, not because we wanted to, but because this house wasn’t letting us leave until we did.
-I led the way, Chris’ torchlight flickering as we descended step by step into darkness.
+We’re not that stupid.”But we were, because something in us knew that we had to go down, not because we wanted to, but because this house wasn’t letting us leave until we did.
+I led the way, holding Chris’ flickering torchlight as we descended step by step into darkness.

 The air was damp.
 Rotten.
 The walls were pulsing, like they were made of flesh and not wood.
 Symbols covered every surface, ancient, twisting…Alive.

-At the center of the room…Chris stood, but he wasn’t alone.
+At the center of the room…Chris stood, but he wasn't alone.

 Around him were the figures.
 Not shadows anymore.
 They were real.
 Tall, thin, and grotesquely human.
 Their faces were smooth, featureless, except for one thing: Eyes.
 Hundreds of eyes, embedded all over their heads, staring, unblinking.